Just Press Play

 • The most important time is now.

 I received a call from Linda’s husband a few weeks ago informing me that Linda had passed away.
 It wasn’t a surprise as we all new she had been ill.
 I immediately thought of our trip to meet Jimmy that June morning and how much that experience meant to her.
-And she would have loved to have been here with you tonight.

 I’m not religious, although I do believe in the virtues of communion, kindness, and attentiveness.
 Yoda said, “Luminous beings are we, not this crude matter,” and I’m fairly certain that Tolstoy, Jimmy, and Linda would agree.